Altitude: 1620m

 There’s something for everyone

 This is also an ideal resort for non-skiers who are either happy to shop and spend their time in cafes and restaurants, or want to try some of the many activities on offer.
-These include ice-skating, curling, and ice climbing.
+These include ice-skating, curling and ice climbing.
 You can even stay the night in a real igloo up the mountain – complete with an outdoor hot tub.

 There are jewellers and Swiss watch shops, boutiques and sports shops, but this is not the place to shop for haute couture.
-Zermatt is a real town with a year-round population, so you will find groceries, bakeries, and butchers shops alongside the souvenir and chocolate shops.
+Zermatt is a real town with a year-round population, so you will find groceries, bakeries and butchers shops alongside the souvenir and chocolate shops.

 Guide to the Mountain

-In fact, I strongly recommend taking a qualified local guide, whatever your ability, so that he/she can show you how best to make use of Zermatt’s lift system.
+In fact, I strongly recommend taking a qualified local guide, whatever your ability, so they can show you how best to make use of Zermatt’s lift system.
 Much of Zermatt’s freeride terrain is rocky and needs lots of snow-cover to be skiable.
 In December some of the off-piste and yellow trails or Abfahrtsrouten – itineraries which are marked, and avalanche-controlled – can lack snow, but the snow builds up and doesn’t melt on these slopes until late in the season because they are mainly high and north-facing.

 The easiest pistes are on Gornergrat, which you get to by the quaint but efficient cog railway, or the more recent Riffelberg Express gondola from Furi.
 There is however a well organised beginners’ area around Sunnegga, closer to Zermatt, whilst intermediate skiers will enjoy Europe’s highest pistes which are on the Theodul glacier, although getting up there takes time and there is a risk of poor visibility or the lifts being closed in bad weather.
-The glacier is also the link with Cervinia which is accessed by a run that’s world class: the Ventina.
-But all these sectors are scattered over a vast area, and getting between them can take time.
-So to get the best of the area you need to be well organised.
-If you do think ahead, then the rewards can be huge.
+The glacier is also the link with Cervinia which is accessed by a run that’s world class: the Ventina No. 7.

 The glacier’s a great place to build confidence

 Despite global warming, this is still a BIG glacier, sprawling between the Matterhorn and Klein Matterhorn.
 On a clear day, the views are quite simply stunning.
 The skiing is pretty much like you’ll find on all glaciers – wide and not very steep.
 Still, it’s a great place to warm up at the start of the trip, staring open-mouthed at the view, and building your confidence.
+Find out about summer skiing in Zermatt here.

 The runs down off the glacier and below the Trockener Steg lift station are wonderful, although lower down the black from Furgg to Furi is often icy and crowded and a harrowing experience for intermediates of uncertain confidence.
 If you are going to try it, do so at lunchtime when the snow is likely to be at its softest, and the traffic is considerably reduced.
-You can then reward yourself with lunch at a big selection of good restaurants at or below Furi, including Blatten, Les Marmottes, Gitz Gadi, Cafe Furri or Zum See.
+You can then reward yourself with lunch at a big selection of good restaurants at or below Furi, including Blatten, Marmo, Gitz Gadi, Cafe Furri or Zum See.

-A more friendly way down to Furi from Furgg is by taking the gondola back up to Swartzsee and then down either the Weise Perle or Stafelalp pistes, the latter passing under the dramatic north face of the Matterhorn, past the rebuilt Stafelalp restaurant and accessing the Hirli chair-lift.
+A more friendly way down to Furi from Furgg is by taking the gondola back up to Swartzsee and then down either the Weise Perle or Stafelalp pistes, the latter passing under the dramatic north face of the Matterhorn, past the rebuilt Stafelalp restaurant and accessing the Hirli chairlift.

 Stupendous views from Stockhorn and Gornergrat